Richemont Fails to Prove Parasitism as Court Sides with Louis Vuitton

 • Vuitton’s adaptation of its own Monogram motif was a legitimate brand extension rather than an act of commercial parasitism.

-The ruling reaffirmed that parasitism under French law requires clear intent to unfairly benefit from a competitor’s investments and reputation.
+The ruling made clear that parasitism under French law requires clear intent to unfairly benefit from a competitor’s investments and reputation.
 In this case, the court determined that Louis Vuitton’s design evolution was a natural progression of its brand, rather than an attempt to exploit Van Cleef & Arpels’ well-established reputation.

 Conclusion

 This ruling confirms that merely having similar designs is insufficient to prove parasitism.
 Brands must now provide evidence of clear intent and an unfair advantage when pursuing claims of unfair competition under French Law.
 The decision also highlights how a brand’s history can influence legal outcomes, as Louis Vuitton successfully defended its use of long-established motifs.
-The court recognised that the evolution of Louis Vuitton’s design language was a natural progression, not an attempt to capitalise on another brand’s reputation.
+The court recognised that the evolution of Louis Vuitton’s design style was a natural progression, not an attempt to capitalise on another brand’s reputation.

 Sources: